 Terminated OFWs Can Now Avail OWWA’s PHP 20K Livelihood Assistance Upon Return

-Filipino migrant workers who have lost their jobs prematurely due to termination, maltreatment, and other employer contract violations are eligible to apply for a PHP 20,000 livelihood aid under OWWA’s “Balik-Pinas, Balik-Hanapbuhay” upon their return home, as shared in a report by the Sun HK.
+Filipino migrant workers who have lost their jobs prematurely due to termination, maltreatment, and other employer contract violations are eligible to apply for a PHP 20,000 livelihood aid under OWWA’s “Balik-Pinas, Balik-Hanapbuhay” upon their return home.

 According to Labor Attache Labatt Jalilo dela Torre, OFWs who have been terminated by their employers and are sent home for good are endorsed to OWWA offices in their respective region or hometown.